reduxjs/reselect/README.md

   (alerts, type) => alerts.filter(todo => todo.type === type),
   {
     argsMemoizeOptions: {
-      // This will check the arguments passed to the `output selector`.
+      // This will check the arguments passed to the output selector.
       equalityCheck: (a, b) => {
         if (a !== b) {
           console.log('Changed argument:', a, 'to', b)